ginoskurtloven/bentad2/README.md

 ****TODO List*********

-1. Build the Signup form using OOP style in PHP.
+1. Create the Product Database And Start Adding Product
-2. Fix the Database Class
+2. Build the Add Product Page